 Those of you who follow me on Twitter and Facebook know that I’m not a fan of CityScape.
 I was initially excited by the project and had high hopes that the city finally ‘got’ it.
 However, as the months went by the buildings went up, my excitement turned to guarded skepticism.
-This week any hopes I once had were dashed by the following three strikes:
+This week, any hopes I once had were dashed by the following three strikes.

-Strike #1: Urban Form
+CityScape Strike #1: Urban Form

 CityScape’s idea of urban form is to place a large-scale suburban pharmacy on one corner of the development and an elevator lobby on another corner.
 So much for encouraging an active street life or pedestrian activity downtown.

-Strike #2: Public Space
+CityScape Strike #2: Public Space

-Strike #3: Grocery Store
+CityScape Strike #3: Grocery Store

 What is really needed downtown is a place to pick up toilet paper, laundry detergent, such as Fresh and Easy or even Trader Joes.
-However, I realize the difficulty in luring other grocers, particularly since the promised residential part of Cityscape is delayed indefinitely.
+Unfortunately, I realize the difficulty in luring other grocers, particularly since the promised residential part of Cityscape is delayed indefinitely.
 This means that the population needed to support a real grocery store just isn’t there.

 As a result of these three strikes, and several others, CityScape represents yet another failed attempt to revitalize downtown.
-It is basically a morphing of downtown’s last two failed ‘urban infill’ attempts: Collier Center and Arizona Center.
+It is basically a mashup of downtown’s last two failed ‘urban infill’ attempts: Collier Center and Arizona Center.
 Both these were supposed to enhance downtown’s urban fabric.
 Both failed miserably at this goal.

 The various civic ‘leaders’ who continue to push such misguided projects need to wake up.
 Instead of facilitating a downtown that ALL residents can enjoy, they have continued on the futile quest to keep suburbanites and tourists downtown after ball games or conventions by creating a suburban haven in the middle of the city.

 These so-called leaders need to realize that what’s needed downtown isn’t foisting another new mega-project on us.
-Rather, we as a broad-based community need to radically rethink how we approach development.
+Rather, we—as a broad-based community—need to radically rethink how we approach development.
 Until that happen, Phoenix will never realize the potential of being ‘Arizona’s Urban Heart.”

 Developments such as Cityscape don’t take us closer to a true downtown; they move us further away.
 In Phoenix’s desperate attempt to attract suburban tourists, downtown is morphing into a suburb itself.